djandruczyk/MegaTunix/README.md

 ### System Requirements

-MegaTunix is developed on Ubuntu Linux, the package names may vary if you don't use Ubuntu.
+MegaTunix is developed on Ubuntu Linux (10.04), the package names may vary if you don't use Ubuntu.
 Most RPM and Debian based distros split packages into a runtime and devel package.
-Runtime ones are needed to run the program, and devel packages are needed for programs like megatunix to compile against.
+Runtime ones are needed to run the program, and devel packages are needed for programs like MegaTunix to be compiled.

 MegaTunix requires the following libraries (and their dependancies);
-- minimum GTK-2.18  and the corresponding development package
+- minimum GTK-2.18
   - GTK+ depends on pango, fontconfig, freetype2, glib and atk
-- Gtkglext-1.x (and the corresponding development package)
+- Gtkglext-1.x
   - gtkglext depends on opengl, gtk+ and glib
-- Xorg or XFree86 development libraries (xorg-devel or XF86-devel)
-  - libglade-2.x (and dev package)
+- Libglade-2.x
-  - libglade depends on libxml-2.x and gtk+
+  - libglade depends on libxml-2.x and gtk+2.x

 ### Optional

-The Glade GUI designer can be installed to modify and add new gui tabs to megatunix for your own custom firmware needs.
-This is ONLY needed if you want to modify megatunix or design custom tabs for your firmware.
+The optional Glade GUI designer can be installed to modify and add new gui tabs to MegaTunix for your own custom firmware needs.
+This is ONLY needed if you want to modify MegaTunix or design custom tabs for your firmware.
-I recommend glade-2.x as 3.x has seneral performance issues.
+I recommend glade-2.x as 3.x has several performance and UI issues.
-Unfortunately glade-2.x doesn't appear to be available with the current linux distros (Ubuntu Releases after late 2010 does not have glade-2.x)
+Unfortunately glade-2.x doesn't appear to be available with the current Linux distros (Ubuntu Releases after late 2010 does not have glade-2.x)

 ### Version Control